PrimeTimeTran/next-blog/data/blog/system-design/build-api-cache.md

 draft: false
 date: '2017-08-21'
 title: 'System Design: Build a Server Side Cache'
-summary: "Caching responses to DB queries is a technique we can leverage to speed up server responses & ensure we're not overloading our DB by repeatedly querying the same data."
+summary: 'Implement a server-side cache for faster and scalable systems.
+Caching results to DB queries can speed up server responses & by not overloading our DB with duplicate queries.'
 tags: ['system design', 'redis', 'flask', 'python']
 ---